haider-toha/Self-Engineering-Agent-Framework/DEMO_SCRIPT.md

 ### Prompt 2: Data Analysis Tool Creation
 ```
 Now I need a tool that can identify underperforming products.
-Create a function that takes a list of products (each with name, price, cost, and margin fields) and a margin_threshold, then returns only products where the margin is below that threshold.
+   Create a function that takes a list of products (each with
+  name, price, cost, and margin fields) and a margin_threshold,
+   then returns only products where the margin is below that
+  threshold.
+Use a threshold of 0.4.
 ```

 **What to highlight:**